Stromae: 2008–2013: Breakthrough and international success

-On 2 September, Stromae collaborated with Kanye West and Gilbere Forte in a remix of his hit "Alors on danse".
-In 2010, he was nominated for Best Dutch and Belgian Act at the MTV Europe Music Awards.

-He is one of the ten winners of the European Border Breakers Award 2011.
-On 9 February 2011, his debut album Cheese (including the hit single "Alors on danse") won the award for Best Dance Album at the Victoires de la musique.
+On 2 September 2010, Stromae collaborated with Kanye West and Gilbere Forte in a remix of his hit "Alors on danse".
+On 9 February 2011, Cheese won the award for Best Dance Album at the Victoires de la Musique.

 On 23 May 2011, during the recording of the French TV show Taratata, Stromae did a mashup of "Alors on danse" and "Don't Stop the Party" with the Black Eyed Peas.
 Stromae also announced he would perform as the opening support act for the first of two concerts by the band in Paris on 24 and 25 June 2011 at Stade de France.

 In 2011, he received one nomination for Best Belgian Act at the MTV Europe Music Awards.

 2013–2017: Racine carrée

-The first single "Papaoutai" from his second album Racine carrée (Square root) was digitally released on 13 May 2013.
-It went on to chart number 1 in Belgium and France, number 2 in the Netherlands, as well as number 7 in Germany and Switzerland.
+The first single "Papaoutai" from his second album Racine carrée (meaning "square root") was digitally released on 13 May 2013.
+It went on to chart at number one in Belgium and France, number 2 in the Netherlands, as well as number 7 in Germany and number 4 in Switzerland.

 On 22 May 2013, amateur-looking videos appeared on YouTube showing Stromae, apparently drunk and wandering at the Louise tram station in Brussels at dawn.
 The videos went viral.
 A few days later, it was revealed that this was linked with the filming of a professional music video.
 This was confirmed during an appearance by Stromae on the French TV show Ce soir ou jamais in which he discussed and also performed his new single "Formidable", which is about the story of a drunk man just separated from his girlfriend.
 The music video was made from edited hidden-camera footage taken on 22 May.
 It also shows people taking pictures with their cellphones, people who are clearly irritated by his drunk actions, people helping him stand up, and three policemen asking if the artist was okay or if he needed some help.
 The policemen were criticised for not disciplining the drunk Stromae; however, they later said the full story had not been shown.
 The part where they returned and Stromae had to explain his case was not broadcast.

-On 26 July 2013, Stromae announced on his Facebook and Twitter accounts that he had completed his second studio album Racine carrée or √ and that it would be released on 16 August 2013.
+On 26 July 2013, Stromae announced on his Facebook and Twitter accounts that he had completed his second studio album Racine carrée, and that it would be released on 16 August 2013.
 On 25 August 2013, Stromae joined Major Lazer's show at French festival Rock en Seine, where he performed "Papaoutai".
 In September 2013, Belgian rock band Mintzkov covered his song "Formidable" for a live session on Studio Brussel, with lyrics in English.
 In November 2013, Stromae received the award for Best Belgian Act at the MTV Europe Music Awards.

 On 22 February 2014, he performed his song "Formidable" as a guest at the Sanremo Music Festival in Italy.